divio/divio-cloud-docs/how-to/configure-settings.rst

 Manipulating more complex settings
 ----------------------------------

-Note that in the case of more complex settings, like ``MIDDLEWARE`` or ``TEMPLATES``, which are no longer simple lists, you can't just extend them directly with new items, you'll need to dive into them to target the right list in the right dictionary, for example::
+Note that in the case of more complex settings, like ``TEMPLATES``, which is no longer a simple list, you can't just extend them directly with new items, you'll need to dive into them to target the right list in the right dictionary, for example::

      TEMPLATES[0]["OPTIONS"]["context_processors"].append('my_application.some_context_processor')